nilanshu96/faq-accordion-card/README.md

 ### Continued development

 I'm planning to create more complex flex and grid layouts.
 Things to learn from feedback:
-- add alt="" for decorative images and not remove it from img elements.
+- add alt=" " for decorative images and not remove it from img elements.
 No h1-h6 inside a label tag.
-- learn abouth <detail> and <summary> tags.
+- learn abouth `<detail>` and `<summary>` tags.
 Link: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details
 - styling of detail tag: https://freefrontend.com/html-details-summary-css/

 ### Useful resources